-The Tang Teaching Museum, along with the Tang Student Advisory Council, is excited to launch a new year of ROOM·MATE that will offer a group of artworks from the Tang Museum collection for loan to students.
+LIVING WITH TANG ART Welcome to a new year of ROOM·MATE, which offers a group of artworks from the Tang Museum collection for loan to Skidmore students.
 ROOM·MATE extends the traditional museum walls to the living spaces of our students.
 We believe this special access to the collection and the opportunity to experience art in everyday settings can be fundamental in developing each individual's relationship to art and ideas.
-We offer our sincere thanks to those who helped create our student art loan program and for the generous support that made it possible.
+We offer our sincere thanks to those who help create our student art loan program and for the generous support that made it possible.
 In 2018, a group of students researched how other academic institutions run their loan programs and how it could work at Skidmore.
-That research was presented to the Tang Student Advisory Council who then visited some of those schools and witnessed the powerful community building and excitement of an art loan program on campus.
+That research was presented to the Tang Student Advisory Council, who then visited some of those schools and witnessed the powerful community building and excitement of an art loan program on campus.
 In 2019, the Tang hired Kelsey Renko as the inaugural Student Art Loan Program Coordinator.
-She worked closely with the Student Advisory Council, Tang staff, and collection donors to choose the fifty artworks presented here.
-Special thanks to many of offices at Skidmore for their support, including the Dean of Academic Affairs, Student Affairs, Residential Life and Facilities.
-This fall students will select artworks and bring them home for the year.
-We will collect the transformative stories throughout the semester and share these reflections with the larger community as excitement builds for this exciting new venue for the collection. lan Berry Dayton Director ROOM·MATE: Living with Tang Art is a unique and exciting opportunity for Skidmore College students, and I am thrilled to be the Art Loan Program Coordinator.
+Kelsey works closely with the Student Advisory Council, Tang staff, and collection donors to choose the artworks for loan, now up to 75 works in 2022.
+Special thanks to many offices at Skidmore for their support, including the Dean of Academic Affairs, Student Affairs, Residential Life, and Facilities.
+This fall students will select artworks at our annual ROOM·MATE Selection Day to bring home for the year.
+We continue to collect stories and share these reflections with the larger community in journals that go home with each artwork.
+Check back on our website for more information, pictures, and archives of past ROOM·MATE seasons. lan Berry Dayton Director ROOM·MATE: Living with Tang Art is a unique and exciting opportunity for Skidmore College students, and I am thrilled to be the Art Loan Program Coordinator.
 As an artist, I believe that living surrounded by art has the power to enhance our day-to-day experiences, spark conversation, bring warmth to a room, and make us generally feel good.
 Experiencing art outside of a museum or gallery setting can demystify any preconceived notions we may have about art and what we "should" get out of it.
 By being able to live with art in an intimate, domestic setting, free from institutional expectations, we can better realize what a given work means to us.
-Forming this relationship to art within our homes can lead us to talk more comfortably and confidently about art when we are out in the world.
+Forming this relationship to art within our homes can lead us to more comfortably and confidently talking about art when we are out in the world.
 I can't wait to see what the future holds for this program, and I hope students are inspired to continue living with art beyond their Skidmore experience.
-Kelsey Renko Student Art Loan Program Coordinator